Habutiii/tp/docs/UserGuide.md

 ### Delete folder by tag : `list t/<your tag here> d/`

 Delete selected folder.
 Order does not matter for the deleting of folder, as long as the respective tags are that folder will be deleted.
-PLEASE NOTE: Anything after the d/ will be ignored by the AB3.
+PLEASE NOTE: Anything after the d/ will be ignored by the AB3 as only input before the first d/ will be registered.
 And you can only delete 1 folder at a time, adding more tags is just for you to find the respective folder based on more than 1 tag.

 Format: `list t/<your tag here> d/` and for multiple tags based folders  `list t/<your tag here> t/<your tag here> ... d/`